quan-dao/RoboND-Perception-Project/writeup_template.md

 ```
 In the implementation above, the number of points involving in deriving the mean distance of any single point is set to 10 which means the neighbor of an arbitrary point is defined by 10 points being closest to it.
 In addition, the set's standard deviation is scaled by a factor of `x` (set to 0.5) prior to being added to the global distance mean.

-The point cloud of the first world outputed by this filter is displayed in `Fig.2`.
+The point cloud of the first world outputed by this filter is displayed in Fig.2.

-![alt text] [img2]
+![alt text][img2]
 *Fig.2 The cloud filtered by Statistical Outlier filter*

-Obviously, the sparse outliers in `Fig.1` are removed.
+Obviously, the sparse outliers in Fig.1 are removed.

 ### 1.2 Voxel Filtering
 Accessing the `size` attribute of point cloud returned by the Statistical Outlier filter, the number of data point in this cloud is 492299 which is relatively large.
 This number should be reduced to speed up the perception pipeline.
 Keep in mind that a dense point cloud is made of many data points which contain overlapping information, compared to their neighbors.
 Therefore, the point cloud of our interest can be made less dense by eleminating those overlapping data points.
 This can be done by the Voxel filter which represents all data points in a volume element (a.k.a a leaf) by a single point.
 The information of this point is the mean of evey point it replaces.
 The size of the filtered point could is controlled by the size of a volume element.